Code-Institute-Submissions/zonkolooney-electromotors_ms1/README.md

 >
 > ![Image](https://res.cloudinary.com/jimlynx/image/upload/v1593528776/Logos/GoogleFonts-50_mx57p6.png) [Google Fonts](https://fonts.google.com/) - Overall Typography import.

-# BUGS and swatting them!
+# BUGS and swatting them!...................or TESTING to give it the proper heading

 + MAJOR problems with displaying NAVBAR correctly - might reconsider usie of Bootstrap.
 Problem arises on responsive resizing down to to mobile now even though my origial design was workibg fine there on start-up.
 + Came across a difficulty with text below rows of photograph not aligning properly.
 Top heights of text are different